This is a non-fiction writing piece comparing the use of chopsticks vs. a fork and knife.

 Learning How to Use Chopsticks in China

 I lived in China for 5 years, and had no idea how to use chopsticks when I moved there.
-I remember my hand cramping the first year.
+My hand cramped that entire first year.

-Then, over the course of time, I figured out how to use them.
+However, over the course of time, I figured out how to use them.
 There wasn’t a specific day when I concretely learned.
-I just had to use them and each week it got a little easier and I could eat a little faster until I was using them without thinking about it.
+Week after week, it got a little easier and I could eat a little faster until I was using them without thinking about it.

 Here in the USA, I’ve found chopsticks to be a big hit when I bring them to a writing lesson!

 Hot-Tamales and Chopsticks?!

 Check out the Hot Tamales-Journal writing prompt.
 Kids use chopsticks to eat the hot cinnamon candy and then write about it!
 It’s still one of my favorite lessons to date.

 Back to chopsticks, forks and knives.
 For this lesson, try to bring in chopsticks as well as plastic forks and knives for students to hold and handle.